nouknouk/node-zigate/README.md

 ```

-### The Zigate.Manager class:
+### The Zigate.Coordinator class:

-Zigate.Manager is an 'higher level' abstraction of the Zigate key: it handles communication with it by using the Driver class and (would) provide additionnal features:
+Zigate.Coordinator is an 'higher level' abstraction of the Zigate key: it handles communication with it by using the Driver class and (would) provide additionnal features:
-* (TODO) expose the availables devices, their endpoints / clusters / attributes and actions on them (get/set attribute's values, ...)
+* expose the availables devices, their endpoints / clusters / attributes and actions on them (get/set attribute's values, ...)
+* stores the data to the nodes included in the network in a file, for further loading on next run.
-* (TODO) metadata related to clusters/attributes (names, type of data, ...
+* metadata related to clusters/attributes (names, type of data, ...
-* (TODO) better API to start/stop inclusion mode
+* better API to start/stop inclusion mode
-* (TODO) automatic discovering & retrieval of clusters & attributes after an association of a new Zigbee device
+* automatic discovering & retrieval of clusters & attributes after an association of a new Zigbee device

 #### instanciation;
 ```
 let Zigate = require('node-zigate');
-let manager = new Zigate.Manager({
+let coord = new Zigate.Coordinator({
-  logger: 'console' // optional: displays debug information to the conosle (by default, no output).
+  logger: 'console',          // optional: displays debug information to the conosle (by default, no output).
-});
+  file: './zigate_data.json', // the file where new devices data is persisted / reloaded });
 ```

 #### start Manager
 ```
-manager.start({
+coord.start({
   port: '/dev/ttyUSB0' // optional: if no port provided, try to guess it.
 });
 .then(()=> {
-  console.log("manager started ; resetting the Zigate key");
+  console.log("coordinator started ; resetting the Zigate key");
   return manager.reset();
 })
 ```